 Key phrases in Talensi and Twi are translated from the English original, since the main survey instrument for those languages will be in English.
 For the remaining four languages, the translation should be based on the English original and the main questionnaire language.
 For instance, the translation to Kriolu will be completed after the merged version of the Portuguese survey instrument has been created.
+It is important to quality assure the main translation before the key phrases translation is conducted.
 The Excel file will look as follows: